 Alyssa is a writer.

-She currently works as a watchdog reporter for the Pulitzer Prize-winning Bristol Herald Courier.
+She was a watchdog reporter for the Pulitzer Prize-winning Bristol Herald Courier, where she won awards from the Virginia and Tennessee Press Associations.
 As a freelancer in San Francisco, she wrote for USA Today, Popular Science, SF Weekly, The Los Angeles Review of Books, Motherboard, and more.

-Notable interviews include former Secretary of Homeland Security Jeh Johnson, Rev. Jesse Jackson, U.S. Sen. Tim Kaine, New York Times bestseller D. Watkins, and Cave Canem fellow Arisa White.
+Notable interviews include former Sec. of Homeland Security Jeh Johnson, Rev. Jesse Jackson, U.S. Sen. Tim Kaine, New York Times bestseller D. Watkins, and Cave Canem fellow Arisa White.

 Alyssa's prose has appeared in Hobart, The East Bay Review, SF Examiner, and 805 Lit, among others.
 She was chosen as a spring 2016 resident of the Lemon Tree House in Tuscany and was a finalist for the 2017 Bitch Media Fellowship.
 She has also been chosen for several reading series, including Why There Are Words, The Basement Series, Inner Loop Lit, and LitCrawl.